Michigan's Heritage Barns:

 This exhibition also includes labels, written by members of the Michigan Barn Preservation Network, that help visitors understand how barns reflect both the state's agricultural history and the cultural diversity of the individuals and communities that built them.
 Text panels also highlight today's challenges of preserving these structures.

 This exhibition has been displayed at the following sites: Bonifas Fine Arts Center, Escanaba, MI; Brandon Township Library, Ortonville, MI; Clawson School District, Clawson, MI; Gallery 194, Lapeer Center for the Arts, Lapeer, MI; Hillsdale County Fair, Hillsdale, MI; Mid Michigan Community College, Harrison, MI; Montcalm Community College, Sidney, MI; National Draft Horse Expo, MSU Pavilion, East Lansing, MI; St. Joseph County Grange Fair, Centreville, MI; Sturgis Chamber of Commerce, Sturgis, MI; Trenton Cultural Center, Trenton, MI; Williamston Depot Museum, Williamston, MI; Tecumseh Area Historical Museum, Tecumseh, MI; William Bonifas Fine Arts Center, Escanaba, MI; Michigan Great Lakes International, Inc., East Lansing, MI; Peter White Public Library, Marquette, MI; Baraga County Fair, Pelkie, MI; Scottville Mainstreet, Scottville, MI; Oakland County Parks & Recreation, Ellis Barn, Waterford, MI; Central Michigan University, Mt.
-Pleasant, MI; and Lorenzo Cultural Center, Macomb Community College, Clinton Twp., MI.
+Pleasant, MI; Lorenzo Cultural Center, Macomb Community College, Clinton Twp., MI; Kalamazoo Valley Museum, Kalamazoo, MI.

 fee (8-week period):